 - Download a survey to the mobile device.

 - From the list of Downloaded Surveys, you can select a survey and goto the Download Maps page.

 - The Layers menu can be used to select the map layer you wish to download – typically your site map/plan or OpenStreetMap

 - Pan and zoom to the appropriate section of the map.

 - Everything you see on the map will be downloaded at all zoom levels.

 - Press the Download button and wait for the messages to say that the download is complete.

-- Repeating the Download may be useful: (a) to verify that all the map tiles have been downloaded; or (b) to retry the download if the previous attempt failed.
+- For OpenStreetMap and UK OS; repeating the Download may be useful: (a) to verify that all the map tiles have been downloaded; or (b) to retry the download if the previous attempt failed.
 In all cases, only new map tiles will be downloaded, the existing ones will be checked (but not downloaded again).

-These offline map tiles do take up space on your SD card.
+These offline map tiles do take up storage space on your phone/tablet.
 It is recommended that you delete the offline map tiles for a survey when they are no longer needed.
 These tiles are automatically deleted when you remove the survey from the app.

 Turn the automatic offline caching on and off.